 Most are within a five-year age bracket.
 Through socializing, this narrow age group (18-22) thoroughly intermingles.
 Yet the law says those 21 and older may drink in unlimited quantities.
 That is, as long as they do not drive or appear intoxicated in public.
 Those age 20 years, 364 days or younger must stick with soft drinks or become lawbreakers.

 Should anyone be surprised that zero tolerance is met with rebellion and rule breaking?
 Outlandish behavior is a typical reaction to prohibition.
 That’s why the illegal speakeasies were always bawdier than the public bars that the Volstead Act shut down.

-The modern age-based prohibition seems to be working no better than the 1920s version.
+The current age-based prohibition seems to be working no better than the 1920s version.
 While a smaller percentage of young adults are now drinking, a sizable minority is drinking recklessly.
 Is there a ready solution?
-We offer one for consideration and debate: a provisional drinking license.
+We offer one for debate.
+It’s a provisional drinking license.